 The years went by and I always wanted to work on this piece.
-But during my masters, other points of focus, whether for technical study, or to fill gaps in my repertoire list of important composer’s I’d ignored to that time.
+But during my masters, other points of focus emerged, whether for technical study or to fill gaps in my repertoire list.
 Then of course through my DMA I was focused on contemporary music.

 I’m not sure why this piece has always stuck with me as a special, and unjustly neglected one.
 I don’t particularly agree with Hinson’s assessment of Faure-influences.
 The opening resembles Chopin-esque piano writing more than anyone else, and the harmonies are not so advanced to suggest a later composer.
 I understand the Liszt reference because it has several vertical textures towards the end, big orchestral chords and octaves.

 But it’s not a referential piece.
 It can’t really be mistaken for Liszt or Chopin.
 It has a unique melodic expressiveness, and the virtuosic moments aren’t unnecessarily so.
 The music sings, the harmonies float forward, and there’s plenty of room for one’s own voice through rubato and phrasing.